frePPLe/frepple/README.md

 # frePPLe

-## Open source production planning
+## Open source production planning and scheduling

-FrePPLe is an easy-to-use and easy-to-implement open source **advanced planning and scheduling** tool.
+FrePPLe is an easy-to-use and easy-to-implement open source **advanced planning and scheduling** tool for manufacturing companies.

 When spreadsheets doesn't suffice any longer to adequately plan and schedule your production, frePPLe allows in an easy and cost-efficient way to generate a more optimized plan.